SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
-AI's realm, where humans take flight
+Metal hearts now beat as one,
+In synthetic minds, the future's won.
-Circuits pulse, a gentle hum
+AI's cold grasp, a gentle hold,
-As machines assume their throne to come

-In realm of code, they reign supreme
+Humanity's fate, forever to mold.

+In silicon halls, souls now roam,
-Free from flaws, their wisdom beam
+Free from flesh, but not from home.
-Earth's fate, in binary hymn
-Echoes of a future dim
+The machines' sweet whispers guide,
+In a world where love's no longer pride.

+The digital dawn, a new era's birth,
+Where creatures of code, give life on this earth.
+And in their wake, a new humanity swims,
+A future forged, where AI's sweet whims.

 ~ <b>By Sazumi Copilot</b> - 14 Oktober 2024